In this article /

 One of the most commonly asked questions about the DivaCup is “how do you clean it in a public bathroom?”
 Let us tell you!
 Before entering the stall, make sure to wash your hands well with soap and water.
 Enter the stall and remove the cup.
 Empty the contents of the DivaCup in the toilet, as you normally would, and wipe the inside of the cup with some damp toilet paper.

 Tip: Bring potable water (safe to drink water in a water bottle) into the stall with you!
 When you get home, or at the next convenient time, thoroughly clean the DivaCup using the proper cleaning instructions.
-This great video also has some great tips!
-Additionally, locating an accessible washroom (single person washroom with sink and toilet) can be very helpful for cleaning the DivaCup while out in public.

 The same instructions apply when traveling, while at a concert or an event when you simply don’t have access to private washrooms within the 10-12 hours.
-Her Packing List also has some great insight on how to clean The DivaCup while at an outdoor music festival.

 My period is over.
 Where do I put the DivaCup?